BernhardPosselt/foundryvtt-special-dice-roller/README.md

 Tests use Jest and are run via:

     yarn test

+TSLint is used to lint files on build.
+You can run it separately via

+    yarn run lint

+and fix simple errors automatically via:

+    yarn run fix

 The relevant files and folders that need to be included in your (local) FoundryVTT module folder are: